This post was last updated on October 10th, 2022 at 11:46 am.

 Regardless of whether or not you think the lawsuit was justified in the first place, there is a lesson in this story that churches and other not-for-profit organizations can learn:

 It is important for organizations to remember that restrictions placed on donations are legally binding and can be verbal.
 This was a very expensive example of needing to get it in writing that it either was or was not restricted.
 You know what they say about assumptions…

 The Aronson Nonprofit Report

 When you accept a donation, make sure you know if there are any donor-imposed restrictions.
 If there are, you need to be able to show the donor the receipt of the donation and how the funds were spent in accordance with his wishes.
-This can be accomplished by the use of Fund Accounting which keeps track of which contributions and expenditures are unrestricted, temporarily restricted, and permanently restricted.
+This can be accomplished by the use of Fund Accounting which keeps track of which donations (revenue) and expenditures are unrestricted and permanently restricted.

 Are you ready to try Fund Accounting?
 Sign up for a FREE 30-day trial of IconCMO, the web-based church management software.